mozilla/addon-sdk/packages/api-utils/docs/xpcom.md

 Optionally `Factory.new` may be passed globally unique string in a format of:
-`'@domain.com/unique/identifier;1'` as a `contract` option in order to associate it with it:
+`'@domain.com/unique/identifier;1'` as a `contract` option in order to associate the factory with the ID:

     let namedFactory = Factory.new({
       contract: '@examples.com/request/factory;1',
       component: Request
     });

-Such factories when registered can be accessed form rest of the application by human readable `contract` strings:
+Such factories, when registered, can be accessed from the rest of the application using human readable `contract` strings:

     let request = Components.classes['@examples.com/request/factory;1'].
                    createInstance(Components.interfaces.nsIRequest);

-In addition factories associated with a given `contract` may be replaced at
+In addition, factories associated with a given `contract` may be replaced at
 runtime:

     let renewedFactory = Factory.new({